erikng/blog.eriknicolasgomez.com/_posts/2015-05-07-munki_2_yosemite_banners.md

 This isn't really a trick, but more of a feature that isn't completely documented.
 You can link individual banners to specific items in your repository.

 Below you will find three examples: All Categories, Music and iMovie.
-Make sure you add <strong>.html</strong> to each item or it will not work.
+Make sure you add __.html__ to each item or it will not work.

 ```html
 <div class="showcase">